'BLK: An Origin Story' takes home five Canadian Screen Awards on first day

 As initially reported by the Toronto Star, LaFlamme submitted herself for consideration in the best national news anchor category after her acrimonious split with CTV last summer.

-The award went to Dawn Friesen of Global National News, which also won best national newscast.
+The award went to Dawna Friesen of Global National News, which also won best national newscast.

 Meanwhile, CBC's Juanita Taylor won best national reporter for her work on "The National," and "APTN Investigates: In Plain Sight" took home the award for best news or information program.

-Note: Note to readers: This is a corrected story.
-A previous version misspelled Dawna Friesen's first name.